Healthcare of Ontario Pension Plan Trust Fund Grows Position in Sensata Technologies Holding plc (NYSE:ST)

-Healthcare of Ontario Pension Plan Trust Fund raised its holdings in Sensata Technologies Holding plc (NYSE:ST) by 3,140.0% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 64,800 shares of the scientific and technical instruments company’s stock after acquiring an additional 62,800 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund’s holdings in Sensata Technologies were worth $3,756,000 at the end of the most recent reporting period.
+Healthcare of Ontario Pension Plan Trust Fund increased its position in Sensata Technologies Holding plc (NYSE:ST) by 3,140.0% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 64,800 shares of the scientific and technical instruments company’s stock after purchasing an additional 62,800 shares during the quarter.
+Healthcare of Ontario Pension Plan Trust Fund’s holdings in Sensata Technologies were worth $3,756,000 as of its most recent filing with the Securities & Exchange Commission.

-Other large investors have also added to or reduced their stakes in the company.
-London Co. of Virginia raised its holdings in shares of Sensata Technologies by 0.6% in the 1st quarter.
-London Co. of Virginia now owns 2,527,353 shares of the scientific and technical instruments company’s stock valued at $146,460,000 after acquiring an additional 13,972 shares in the last quarter.
-Artisan Partners Limited Partnership purchased a new stake in shares of Sensata Technologies in the 2nd quarter valued at about $21,086,000.
-Renaissance Technologies LLC raised its holdings in shares of Sensata Technologies by 14.5% in the 1st quarter.
-Renaissance Technologies LLC now owns 295,200 shares of the scientific and technical instruments company’s stock valued at $17,107,000 after acquiring an additional 37,400 shares in the last quarter.
-Cubist Systematic Strategies LLC raised its holdings in shares of Sensata Technologies by 1,630.1% in the 1st quarter.
-Cubist Systematic Strategies LLC now owns 275,883 shares of the scientific and technical instruments company’s stock valued at $15,987,000 after acquiring an additional 259,937 shares in the last quarter.
-Finally, Mn Services Vermogensbeheer B.V. purchased a new position in shares of Sensata Technologies during the 2nd quarter valued at about $5,650,000.
-96.61% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+London Co. of Virginia lifted its stake in shares of Sensata Technologies by 0.6% in the 1st quarter.
+London Co. of Virginia now owns 2,527,353 shares of the scientific and technical instruments company’s stock valued at $146,460,000 after purchasing an additional 13,972 shares during the period.
+Artisan Partners Limited Partnership purchased a new position in Sensata Technologies during the second quarter valued at $21,086,000.
+Renaissance Technologies LLC raised its stake in Sensata Technologies by 14.5% during the first quarter.
+Renaissance Technologies LLC now owns 295,200 shares of the scientific and technical instruments company’s stock valued at $17,107,000 after buying an additional 37,400 shares during the last quarter.
+Cubist Systematic Strategies LLC raised its stake in Sensata Technologies by 1,630.1% during the first quarter.
+Cubist Systematic Strategies LLC now owns 275,883 shares of the scientific and technical instruments company’s stock valued at $15,987,000 after buying an additional 259,937 shares during the last quarter.
+Finally, Mn Services Vermogensbeheer B.V. purchased a new position in Sensata Technologies during the second quarter valued at $5,650,000.
+Institutional investors own 96.61% of the company’s stock.

 NYSE:ST opened at $57.05 on Friday.
 The stock has a 50-day simple moving average of $57.79 and a two-hundred day simple moving average of $57.86.
 Sensata Technologies Holding plc has a 52-week low of $42.52 and a 52-week high of $64.80.
 The company has a debt-to-equity ratio of 1.46, a quick ratio of 3.19 and a current ratio of 3.80.
 The firm has a market capitalization of $9.04 billion, a PE ratio of 24.70, a P/E/G ratio of 1.44 and a beta of 1.40.

-A number of equities analysts recently weighed in on the company.
-Citigroup decreased their price objective on Sensata Technologies from $65.00 to $60.00 and set a “neutral” rating on the stock in a report on Wednesday, July 28th.
-UBS Group assumed coverage on Sensata Technologies in a research report on Tuesday, September 21st.
-They issued a “neutral” rating and a $63.00 price objective on the stock.
-Zacks Investment Research upgraded Sensata Technologies from a “hold” rating to a “buy” rating and set a $62.00 target price for the company in a research note on Wednesday, August 4th.
-Finally, TheStreet upgraded Sensata Technologies from a “c+” rating to a “b” rating in a research note on Wednesday, August 18th.
+A number of research analysts have issued reports on ST shares.
+Citigroup lowered their price objective on Sensata Technologies from $65.00 to $60.00 and set a “neutral” rating for the company in a research note on Wednesday, July 28th.
+TheStreet upgraded Sensata Technologies from a “c+” rating to a “b” rating in a research note on Wednesday, August 18th.
+Zacks Investment Research upgraded Sensata Technologies from a “hold” rating to a “buy” rating and set a $62.00 price target for the company in a research note on Wednesday, August 4th.
+Finally, UBS Group assumed coverage on Sensata Technologies in a research note on Tuesday, September 21st.
+They issued a “neutral” rating and a $63.00 price target for the company.
 Three equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
 Based on data from MarketBeat, the company has an average rating of “Buy” and an average target price of $64.60.

 In other Sensata Technologies news, CFO Paul S. Vasington sold 20,362 shares of the business’s stock in a transaction dated Monday, September 27th.
 The stock was sold at an average price of $57.62, for a total transaction of $1,173,258.44.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Insiders own 2.00% of the company’s stock.